cilium/cilium/Documentation/security/tls-visibility.rst

         enabled: true

-This will set up Cilium so that the Cilium Operator will synchronize any secrets referenced in CiliumNetworkPolicy (or CiliumClusterwideNetworkPolicy) to a ``cilium-secrets`` namespace, and grant the Cilium agent read access to Secrets for that namespace only.
+This configures Cilium so that the Cilium Operator will synchronize any secrets referenced in CiliumNetworkPolicy (or CiliumClusterwideNetworkPolicy) to a ``cilium-secrets`` namespace, and grant the Cilium agent read access to Secrets for that namespace only.